This is a Preprint and has not been peer reviewed. This is version 3 of this Preprint.

 Abstract

-Current metrics of demographic resilience (e.g., resistance, recovery) summarize the potential responses of populations to the frequent, varied disturbances that ecological systems experience.
-Much of the application of these metrics has focused on the potential response of time-invariant, density-independent structured population models to hypothetical disturbances.
-Here, we examine such resilience measures in a flexible structured model with five vital rate parameters.
-Making one vital rate density-dependent at a time, we show that density dependence has profound and complex impacts on our understanding of resilience.
+Current metrics of demographic resilience (e.g., resistance, recovery) summarize how populations respond to the frequent, varied disturbances that ecological systems experience.
+Much of the application of these metrics has focused on the potential response of populations represented by time-invariant, density-independent structured population models to hypothetical disturbances.
+Here, we show that density dependence has profound and complex impacts on our understanding of resilience.
+We examine resilience measures in a flexible structured model with five vital rate parameters (juvenile survival, adult survival, juvenile progression, adult retrogression, and adult reproductive output) with density dependence operating on one vital rate at a time.
 Depending on which vital rate was subject to density effects, existing measures of demographic resilience (compensation, resistance, and recovery time) either increased or decreased with population density.
 Moreover, the density-independent model under-predicted the recovery time of the corresponding density-dependent model, with a greater offset for species with longer generation times and higher iteroparity.
-Our findings demonstrate the importance of underlying non-linear processes when examining demographic resilience.
+Our findings demonstrate the importance of underlying non-linear processes when examining demographic resilience, particularly if we hope to predict how natural populations will respond to real disturbances.

 DOI